mlberkeley/blog/_posts/2018-01-10-adversarial-examples.markdown

 For those of you unfamiliar with pickle, it’s a way for python to serialize data (i.e. write to disk) in essence saving classes and objects.
 Using `pickle.load()` just opens up the saved version of the network.

+So a bit about this pretrained neural network.
+It has 784 input neurons (one for each of the $$ 28 \times 28 = 784 $$ pixels), one layer of 30 hidden neurons, and 10 output neurons (one for each digit).
+All it’s activations are sigmoidal; it’s output is a one-hot vector indicating the network’s prediction, and it was trained by minimizing the mean squared error loss.

 To show that the neural network is actually trained we can write a quick little function:

 ```python